1BobC/bobsWebDemos/README.md

 "To 05:24:33 and emphasis on php form entry security - wrap old guess in html entities, From 05:25:00 more form types (as earlier examples of form code"
-"To 05:32:30 through form code as file more php" "05:32:30 working through guessing game on MVC php file"
+"To 05:32:30 through form code as file more php" "05:32:30 working through guessing game on MVC php file" "to 05:39:15 MVC Guessing game talk-through Look at it again!
+And now for Relational Databases and SQL, New files required"